 One evening in early 2014, I was sitting on the desk in a newsroom in Lahore, chatting with my colleagues before getting down to work.
 Irfan Aslam, a journalist and friend, remained aloof, absorbed in a book with the title Qehqaha Insan Ney Ijad Kiya facing us.
 A senior colleague, intrigued, took the book from his hands.
-After leafing through a few pages the colleague handed the book back to Aslam and said: “Poetry es trah di hun di ay” (This is what poetry should be like.)
+After leafing through a few pages, the colleague handed the book back to Aslam, with the ‘dimissive’ words : “Poetry es trah di hun di ay!”
+(What kind of poetry this is!)
 A qehqha (a loud laughter) emerged out of Aslam’s mouth.

 I took the book and read some poems.
 It was my first introduction to Hussain Abid.
 The book, co-written with Masood Qamar and the late Javed Anwar, had the taste of postmodern poetry, with meaning breaking down and a certain aesthetics peeling off the poem as it started suddenly, went down a little and then just ended; leaving the reader wondering: what was it?